vd-wro/VD26/docs/11_other_resources.md

 * **Safe Delay Looping** This was one of the toughest problems we faced.
 The robot looped during the `safeDelay()` functions infinitely.
 Initially we thought it was a `millis()` or `micros()` saturation problem, but this was not the root cause of the problem.
 After debugging we found out the MPU stopped working arbitrarily, which froze the `safeDelay()` functions that used `updateOrientation()`.
 Two things were implemented for the solution:
   *  First, a `micros()` control was used to update MPU values with a controlled frequency.
 This reduced the casualties of looping but did not fully eliminate the problem.
-  *  Secondly, a `Wire.setWireTimeout(3000, true)` to reset the bus anytime no I2C information was recieved from the gyroscope, this allowed the bus to restart and keep recieving orientation data after it freezes.
+  *  Secondly, a `Wire.setWireTimeout(3000, true)` to reset the bus anytime no I2C information was received from the gyroscope, this allowed the bus to restart and keep receiving orientation data after it freezes.

 ## 11.9 Important Notes